course topic map

 |Exams:||Exams are to be solely your own work.
 The format of exams may vary, but it is never permissible to seek help from another individual.
 Any outside sources (texts, internet) that are not explicitly allowed in the exam instructions may not be used.|

-As part of our accreditation, each course we teach has desired educational outcomes associated with it.
-The outcomes for this course are listed below.
+The desired educational outcomes for this course are listed below.

 |Students develop equations to model various types of systems (e.g., translating mechanical, rotating mechanical, electrical, thermal).|